Magnitude 6.1 earthquake strikes Turkey, causing about a dozen buildings to collapse

 Health Minister Kemal Memisoglu said on X that four people were being treated in hospital.
 None of them were in life-threatening condition, he said.

-“Our hope is to get through this without any loss of life," Ahmet Akin, the mayor of the provincial capital, which is also called Balikesir, told HaberTurk.
+“Our hope is to get through this without any loss of life," Ahmet Akin, the mayor of the provincial capital, which is also called Balikesir, told HaberTurk news channel.

 Turkey’s Disaster and Emergency Management Agency said the earthquake was followed by several aftershocks, including one measuring 4.6, and urged citizens not to enter damaged buildings.